 Symphorien-Saavedra Law offers experienced and dedicated legal immigration services.
 Immigration law is not just one of our practice areas, it is our sole and passionate focus.
-With over 25 years of combined experience devoted to immigration law, we are well acquainted with the issues that can arise in your case and are well-equipped to succeed.
+With over 25 years of combined experience devoted to immigration law, we are well-equipped to help you succeed.
 We handle small cases, big cases, in-between cases and have the flexibility to adjust our services in order to meet your needs.
 We love our work and our track record shows it.
 Call us to see how we can help!Schedule a Consultation

 Frank Symphorien-Saavedra, founder and partner of Symphorien-Saavedra Law is certified as an Expert in Immigration and Nationality Law by the Florida bar.
 This the highest valuation of competency and experience an attorney can obtain.
 Frank Symphorien-Saavedra is also a proud immigrant and American.